MiamiOH-CSE274/01_Git_and_Intro/README.md

 #### 2. Imagine that you come into the lab on the weekend to work on homework with friends, but you forgot to bring your USB drive with your repo on it.
 What should you do?

 As long as you submitted the last revision on your USB to GitHub you can easily clone the revision from Github on to the computer in the lab and continue to work on it with your friends.
+None of your progress should be deterred.

 #### 3. Morin, Exercise 1.1 (p.
 25).
 NOTE: You should not actually implement the solution with code.
 Instead, explain your solution using English.
 Pay special attention to explaining which data structure you ought to use, and why.